tock/tock/doc/Compilation.md

-The `--release` argument tells cargo to invoke the Rust compiler with optimizations turned on and without debug symbols. `--target` points cargo to the target specification which includes the an LLVM data-layout definition, architecture definitions for the compiler, arguments to pass to the linker and compilation options such as floating-point support.
+The `--release` argument tells cargo to invoke the Rust compiler with optimizations turned on and without debug symbols. `--target` points cargo to the target specification which includes the LLVM data-layout definition, architecture definitions for the compiler, arguments to pass to the linker and compilation options such as floating-point support.